'Bridgerton' season 4: Everything we know so far

 However, season 3 diverged from the books.
 It did not take story cues from book 3, "An Offer From a Gentleman," which features a Cinderella-like romance between Benedict Bridgerton and a new character named Sophie Beckett.
 Instead, the third season skipped over Benedict's story and drew from the fourth book, "Romancing Mr. Bridgerton," which focuses on Colin Bridgerton and Penelope Featherington.

-Tom's Guide will keep you posted on all things "Bridgerton" season 4, but in the meantime, you can rewatch the drama's first three seasons on Netflix.
+Tom's Guide will keep you posted on all things "Bridgerton" season 4, including character details, new clips and trailer, and plot points.
+In the meantime, you can rewatch the drama's first three seasons on Netflix.

 More From Tom's Guide